dylanbeattie/dylanbeattie.net/_workshops/intro-to-distributed-systems-dotnet.md

 ---
 layout: workshop
-title: Introduction to Distributed Systems with C# and .NET
+title: Building Distributed Systems with .NET 10
 category: dotnet
 sequence: 2
-published: false
+published: true

-summary: "A hands-on workshop with Dylan Beattie, covering HTTP, REST, GraphQL, gRPC, RabbitMQ, and SignalR: what they do, why you would use them, and how they all work with C# and .NET."
+summary: "A hands-on workshop with Dylan Beattie, covering HTTP, REST, GraphQL, gRPC, RabbitMQ, SignalR, and Aspire: what they do, why you would use them, and how they all work with the latest versions of C# and .NET."
 length: 2 days
 bullets:
   - What is a "distributed system" - and why does it matter?
+  - Decoupling workloads using queues and channels
-  - Building HTTP APIs using ASP.NET Core
+  - Working with HTTP APIs in ASP.NET Core
   - Working with message queues and RabbitMQ
   - Support SPAs and mobile devices using GraphQL
   - High-performance remote procedure calls with gRPC
   - Realtime browser communication with SignalR
 meta:
-  description: "A hands-on workshop with Dylan Beattie, covering HTTP, REST, GraphQL, gRPC, RabbitMQ, and SignalR: what they do, why you would use them, and how they all work with C# and .NET Core."
+  description: "A hands-on workshop with Dylan Beattie, covering HTTP, REST, GraphQL, gRPC, RabbitMQ, SignalR, and Aspire: what they do, why you would use them, and how they all work with the latest versions of C# and .NET."
   keywords: training, architecture, dotnet, c#, .net, rabbitmq, rest, http, graphql, grpc, signalr
   og:
     image: /images/workshops/intro-to-distributed-systems-dotnet.png